lihengzkj/LearnGit/readme.txt

 add a line.
 add a new line to test.
 this is a modify test.
-this is  an other test.
+this is  an other test. change.